Rent Increase

 © Fernando Calderón

-As the contract is renewed each year, it is possible to renegotiate certain parts of the lease and modify this contract.
-The rent increase is one of the kinds of lease modifications that can be requested.
-However, both parties (landlord and tenant) must agree and you always have the right to refuse this increase and changes to the lease.
-In addition, there are specific deadlines for making these requests, your landlord cannot increase your rent at any time.
+Thus, since the contract renews each year, it is possible to renegotiate and modify certain parts of the lease.
+A rent increase is one of several changes that can be requested in the lease.
+However, both parties (i.e., the landlord and the tenant) must agree.
+You always have the right to refuse the rent increase and any other modification to the lease.
+Additionally, there are specific deadlines for making these requests.
+Your landlord cannot increase your rent at any time.

 The deadlines